RyanSR71/GWCorrect/docs/source/ppE/prior/TotalMassConstraintPPE.rst

   name of prior
 minimum_frequency: float
   lower bound on frequency band in Hz
-maximum_frequency: float
-  upper bound on the frequency band in Hz
 latex_label: string, optional, (r'$M$')
   label for the parameter in LaTeX
 boundary: string, optional, (None)